 SFS strongly recommends parent borrowers interested in securing an endorser to complete the electronic endorser process on www.studentloans.gov.
-Endorsers can complete the online process as long as they know the PLUS Application ID (obtained from the borrower) and have a Federal PIN.
-Endorsers can apply for a PIN at www.pin.ed.gov.
+Endorsers can complete the online process as long as they know the PLUS Application ID (obtained from the borrower) and have an FSA ID.
+Endorsers can get an FSA ID at fsaid.ed.gov.

 If SFS is not notified of an approved endorser or appealed credit decision within 14 days, the student will be evaluated for their eligibility to receive additional Direct Unsubsidized Stafford Loans.

 Parent borrowers may also print the paper endorser addendum on studentloans.gov and have the endorser complete and submit to the COD processing center.
 This process may take up to 4 weeks; therefore, SFS encourages borrowers to complete the electronic endorser process.
 If the paper endorser addendum is completed, the borrower will need to contact SFS and provide the following information:

 Endorser Social Security Number

 Endorser Date of Birth